-Questions and answers about corona
+Questions and answers about COVID-19

 This page contains answers to frequently asked questions about the effects of the coronavirus epidemic in the administrative branch of the Ministry of Justice.